eddyod/TextMatcher/README.rst

 Overview on How to Run this API
 ================================
-1. Either install a Python virtualenv
+1. Install a Python virtualenv
 2. Install packages required
 3. Have access to the mysql or MS sql server
 4. Have access to a linux server that can access the databases